getir-nodejs-bootcamp/getir-nodejs-bootcamp-graduation-project-aselcuktuncer/README.md

 ## Tests

 10 different unit test is made by Jest and Supertest.
-As can be seen in the photo 4 different test is implemented: success, wrong endpoint or incorrect HTTP method, empty record list or incorrect request payload
+As can be seen in the photo, 4 different tests is implemented: success, wrong endpoint or incorrect HTTP method, empty record list or incorrect request payload

 ![Tests](./tests.png)